 - While still holding on to the app, drag it to the Uninstall option at the top.

 Tap OK to uninstall it.

 Alternatively, it's also possible to delete apps from your phone's settings.
 It's not quite as simple as the above method, but it does give you more information about how much space specific apps are taking up.
 If you're running out of storage and looking for the biggest offenders, this is a great way to go about cleaning up your phone.

 - Go to the Settings on your phone.

 - Tap See all apps below your recently opened apps.

 Tap on the app you want to delete.

 Just like that, you now have two handy methods at your disposal for deleting apps on your phone.

-The first one using the app drawer is the simplest way to go about things, but the process involving the settings provides additional information that could be quite useful if you're trying to free up as much storage as possible.
+The first one using the app drawer is the simplest way to go about things.
+Still, the process involving the settings provides additional information that could be quite useful if you're trying to figure out how to free up storage space on Android.